Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fr/axialunar-ledger.md

 - Click on the "Transfer" button in "Accounts" dropdown in the top navigation menu.
 - In the top input, select "Ledger" as your sending account.
 - In the second input, select the account that you want to transfer funds to.
-- In the third input, enter the amount of KSM you want to transfer.
+- In the third input, enter the amount of LUNAR you want to transfer.
 - Click the "Make Transfer" button.
 - Confirm the transaction on your device.
 - A green success notification will be displayed when the transaction is included in a block.

 > Note the "Transfer with Keep-Alive Checks" toggle.
 While this toggle is in the _On_ state, your account will be unable to make transactions which would get its balance below the existential deposit.
 This prevents reaping of accounts with low balances.
-If you toggle this to _Off_, you will be able to go below existential deposit balance, causing your account to be deleted and any dust amount of KSM to be burned.
+If you toggle this to _Off_, you will be able to go below existential deposit balance, causing your account to be deleted and any dust amount of LUNAR to be burned.
 If you encounter KeepAlive errors when making transactions, this might be the reason.

 A detailed guide on doing transfers is available [here](learn-balance-transfers).